 Since moving to electronic medical records, doctors spend hours each day typing clinical notes.
 For many providers, the charting demands of EMRs have been a cause of burnout.
-Others have responded by turning to medical dictation software and other workflow solutions that reduce the need to type.
-When considering typing vs. dictation the obvious question is “Which is faster?”
+Some physicians have responded by turning to medical dictation software and other workflow solutions that reduce the need to type.
+When considering typing vs. dictation, the obvious question is, “Which is faster?”

 Whether you type or dictate patient notes, it is ultimately a matter of minutes.
 There are 24 hours in a day, and the average primary care physician spends 1.5 of those finishing paperwork after clinical hours.
 Doctors interested in a healthy work-life balance need to use their EMR as efficiently and accurately as possible.

 So which is faster – typing or dictation?
 Just as importantly, which is more accurate?
 Here is a summary of the numbers based on existing research and estimates.

 Comparing speeds of dictation vs. typing

 Short answer: Dictation is faster.

 Long answer: Dictation speeds vary depending on the type of dictation.
 It used to be most common for physicians to use medical transcription.
 In this model, the physician records the dictated note, sends it to a third-party transcription service, and receives the dictation in several hours or several days.
 Medical transcription is still used, but today the recording would be transcribed by a computer and edited by a professional transcriptionist.

 Increasingly, doctors are moving to automated speech-to-text for medical dictation, which instantly transcribes spoken words using speech-recognition software.
 Using an app on their smartphone or computer, doctors can dictate into free-text fields of the EMR and edit the transcription before saving.

 In both cases, dictation is faster than typing.